scrumfox/Awsier/README.md

 # Awsier
-A powershell script to export api end points as swagger documentation from AWS gateways which can be used in Postman or other tools for verrification.
+A powershell script to export api end points as swagger documentation from AWS gateways which can be used in Postman or other tools for verification.

 __________       _____________
 ___    |_ |     / /_  ___/__(_)____________